Richard Adam

 Richard Adam (born November 1957) is an English chartered accountant and businessman particularly associated with the financial management of media, construction and property-related companies.
 He was a board director of construction and services business Carillion from April 2007 to December 2016.
 After the company went into liquidation in January 2018, Adam was criticised by a Parliamentary select committees report, and the Financial Reporting Council and other regulators started investigations into his conduct.
+In July 2023, Adam was disqualified from acting as a director of a company for 12.5 years.

 Early life

 Adam earned a bachelor's degree in mathematics from the University of Reading.

 Career

 After graduation, Adam became a chartered accountant (he is a fellow of the Institute of Chartered Accountants in England and Wales), and joined KPMG Audit in 1982, later becoming finance director of International Family Entertainment UK (1993-1996) then holding the same roles at Hodder Headline plc (1996-1999) and Associated British Ports (1999-February 2007).

 Carillion

 As finance director, Adam served as a board director of construction and services business Carillion from 2 April 2007 to 31 December 2016.
 He was succeeded by ex-ABP colleague Zafar Khan.

 Adam was one of several former Carillion directors who appeared before Parliamentary select committees in early February 2018, and subsequently described as "delusional characters".
 As further information about pension issues emerged, directors were described as "contemptuous" of their obligations, with Adam said to have "particular questions to answer," particularly after MPs heard he had allegedly described pension payments as a "waste of money".
 On 26 February 2018, it was reported that Adam had sold £775,921 worth of Carillion shares in March and May 2017 - the latter sale just three months before a Carillion profit warning.

 On 17 March 2018, it was reported that the Financial Reporting Council's conduct committee would announce an investigation into the conduct of Richard Adam and Zafar Khan.
 The investigation, confirmed on 19 March 2018, would focus on the preparation and approval of Carillion's financial reports for 2014, 2015 and 2016, and the six months to 30 June 2017, as well as provision of other financial information from 2014 to 2017.
 In June 2018, a Financial Conduct Authority investigation (announced on 3 January 2018) was extended to allegations of insider trading in Carillion shares prior to its trading update on 10 July 2017.

 In the final report of the Parliamentary inquiry into the collapse of Carillion, published on 16 May 2018, Adam was severely criticised, described as "the architect of Carillion’s aggressive accounting policies".
 The report continued: